tsinis/colors_ai/README.md

 Application is **partially covered with Unit, Widget, and Integration tests**.
 More to come in the future.

 All Dart code is linted with [Pedantic](https://pub.dev/packages/pedantic).
-Hive with custom Color TypeAdapter is used here for local data storage.
-HTTP package is used for network requests to Colormind API.
+[Hive](https://pub.dev/packages/hive) with custom Color TypeAdapters is used here for local data storage.
+[HTTP](https://pub.dev/packages/http) package is used for network requests to Colormind API.

 **Application is null-safety ready**, there is only one dependency missing to be fully "sound" null safe ATM.